Divine Revelation09 Jan 2017, by Doctrines in

 Yesterday the Catholic Church celebrated the Epiphany of the Lord, a solemnity the Church celebrates every second Sunday of Christmas.
-It is a celebration of Divine revelation as you must have heard in homilies preached in our parishes.
-But the word ‘revelation’ in relation to Divine revelation has been so much abused or misunderstood today, so many Christians now see every dream as Divine revelation.
-I do not doubt the fact that God can reveal things through dreams, he did revealed things to Joseph the husband of Mary through dreams and also did same to some others in the bible.
+It is a celebration of Divine revelation, as you must have heard in homilies preached in our parishes.
+But the word ‘revelation’ about Divine revelation has been so much abused or misunderstood today, so many Christians now see every dream as Divine revelation.
+There’s no doubt that God reveals things through dreams; he revealed things to Joseph, the husband of Mary, through dreams and did the same to some others in the bible.
 But one has to be very careful because the devil can disguise himself as the angel of light (2Cor.
 11:14) to probably manipulate your dreams or give certain revelations that may appear as God’s.
 So also are false prophetic utterances and revelations aimed at misleading God’s children.

-God in history has revealed himself in various ways and at various times; he created Adam from dust and from him he created Eve and revealed himself to them.
-Through Noah he reveals his power to save, to restore, and foreshadowed the coming of Christ the everlasting Ark who will gather the righteous into heaven.
-He chose Abraham and from him formed the people of Israel into which Christ the “mediator and fullness of All Revelation” was born.
-In him is the fullness of revelation and every other revelation must be subject to him because no one has the role to improve or complete Christ’s definitive Revelation.
+God in history has revealed himself in various ways and at various times; he created Adam from dust, and from him, he created Eve and revealed himself to them.
+Through Noah, he reveals his power to save, to restore, and foreshadowed the coming of Christ the everlasting Ark who will gather the righteous into heaven.
+He chose Abraham and formed the people of Israel into which Christ, the “mediator, and fullness of All Revelation,” was born.
+In him is the fullness of revelation, and every other revelation must be subject to him because no one has the role to improve or complete Christ’s definitive Revelation.

-The Church’s magisterium has the authority from Christ through the apostolic succession to transmit Divine Revelations, so there is no room for private revelation unless they are investigated and approved by the magisterium of the Church guided by the Holy Spirit.
-The Catholic Church therefore is the custodian of the truth with the help of the Holy Spirit.
+The Church’s magisterium has the authority from Christ through the apostolic succession to transmit Divine Revelations, so there is no room for private revelation unless they are investigated and approved by the Church’s magisterium guided by the Holy Spirit.
+Therefore, the Catholic Church is the custodian of the truth with the help of the Holy Spirit.

 Watch and do not be deceived by false revelations.